in Atlanta and Beyond

 Address: 680 Dallas St. NE, Atlanta, Ga.
 30308

 Parking: You can usually find street parking along North Angier Avenue, Morgan Street, Garden Park Drive, Dallas Street or Rankin Street.

 Yes, you could go to a playground in the suburbs or hang out in a park close to home.
-But, when you want something different, with a variety of people, sights and smells, head down to Historic Fourth Ward Park.
+But, when you want something different, with a variety of people, sights and smells, head to Historic Fourth Ward Park.
 The playground is one of the best in the city and works for a range of ages and abilities.
 Most summer days, the splash pad and fountains provide an awesome additional source of fun.
-Seventeen acres of green space also offers plenty of room for picnicking, frisbee-throwing or walking the scenic trails.
+Seventeen acres of green space also offer plenty of room for picnicking, Frisbee throwing or walking the scenic trails.

 Insider tip: The entire park is ADA compliant, including the playground.
 Look for an ADA entrance ramp at the corner of Garden Park Drive and Morgan Street.

 Address: 8800 Roberts Drive, Sandy Springs, Ga.
 30350

 The Chattahoochee River National Recreation Area is one of the coolest places in Atlanta.
 While we may not be close to the ocean, we can still get plenty of water fun by visiting Chattahoochee River.
 We can be adventurous and “shoot the ‘hooch” like a local by tubing or kayaking down river.
 Then walk or bike on the shaded trails that meander alongside.

 For less structured fun, we like to take off our shoes and socks and wade into the Chattahoochee to cool off, skip stones or wave to the tubers floating by.
 We can also go fishing, paddleboarding or just while away an afternoon sitting on the river banks.